Welcome, new managers!

 Your hard skills will now take a backseat to your soft skills.
 What matters more is your ability to help your team build up their own expertise – not do the job for them.
 Employees want to learn and grow, not be saved.
 In fact, jumping in with your own skills will usually be perceived as micromanaging.

-Since the essence of your new role is relationship-driven, the skills required to excel as a manager are human-based.
+Since the essence of your new manager role is relationship-driven, the skills required to excel as a leader are human-based.
 To be effective, you need to be open to learning about yourself, your vulnerabilities, emotional strengths and weaknesses.
 It takes discipline and commitment.
 If you commit to your own self-learning and nurturing your emotional intelligence (EQ), you’ll build the capacity to help others succeed.
 Try building your empathy by exercising it in day-to-day situations.
 For example, consider a point of view different from your own and come up with a strong argument to support it.
 Even if you don’t change your own perspective, this is a valuable exercise in critical thinking.

-The 5 domains of EQby Daniel Goleman
+The 5 domains of EQ

 - Self Awareness: Knowing and understanding your emotions